FrankVanris2/FollowBot/README.md

 ## Features
 - Carry up to 50 lbs
+-  Mapping capabilities to traverse from one point to another
+-  Following mechanics
 - Companion app and website to monitor and control robot remotely

 ## Design Details